 - Ms. Fanservice: Sônia Braga at her hottest.

-- No Celebrities Were Harmed: While a Generalissimo dictator ruling over a Latin American Banana Republic is generic enough, in this movie's case, having a dictator who subverts Latino Is Brown to the point of having a not-at-all-Hispanic-sounding name like Alphonse Simms calls to mind some real life dictators like Augusto Pinochet (Chile) and Alfredo Stroessner (Paraguay).
+- No Celebrities Were Harmed: While a Generalissimo dictator ruling over a Latin American Banana Republic is generic enough, in this movie's case, having a dictator who is very unlike the stereotypical perception of Latino to the point of having a not-at-all-Hispanic-sounding name like Alphonse Simms calls to mind some real life dictators like Augusto Pinochet (Chile) and Alfredo Stroessner (Paraguay).